 - The whole is 150.

-This is one of the most useful percentage formulas for real life.
-It shows up when you know the sale price and discount, when a test score is given as a percent of the total, or when a subtotal represents a known portion of a larger figure.
-If you know the part and the percent, dividing by the decimal percent takes you back to the original whole.
+This formula is useful when you know the sale price and discount, a test score and its percentage, or a subtotal that represents a known portion of a larger figure.

 How to calculate percentage increase and decrease

-Percentage change is not exactly the same as ordinary percentage.
-Here you are comparing a new value to an old value.
+Percentage change compares a new value to an old value.
 The formula is:

 If the result is positive, it is a percentage increase.
 If the result is negative, it is a percentage decrease.